 As if to prove the point, I recently spoke to one of the country’s most celebrated and sought after election analysts after he’d given a presentation.
 He seemed slightly irritated that an evidently unqualified non-entity had stepped up to present him with the reality of those parliamentary seat distribution statistics.
 He dismissed them with disdainful waves of the hand and a comment something like ‘Oh, you always get that.’
 Afterwards, I thought, had he been pressed or tired, he could have invited me to email him with the data.

-This is a hot off the press up-date of our European general election participation table that records the impressive improvement by Spain in its election held at the end of April 2019:
+This is the up-date of our European general election participation table that records the impressive improvement by Spain in its election held at the end of April 2019:

 Sweden and Italy held elections in 2018.
 It’s doubtful even young readers will live to see the UK achieve Sweden’s 87.2%.
 But when comparing ourselves to the three European economies roughly our size, including Italy, we fall well short of them.

-We are currently working on a different table that will analyse turnout rates in countries across the world that still hold to first-past-the-post systems.
+Our FPTP Turnout table analyses turnout rates in countries across the world that still hold to first-past-the-post systems.
 Forgive the spoiler but you probably won’t be surprised to learn that the turnout rates are not at all impressive.

 The limitations and warts of first-past-the-post have become all too apparent as well during the Brexit deadlock.
-It has made it clearer to a wider audience that our two-party system is demonstrably in a deep malaise.
+It has made it clearer to a wider audience that our two-party system is demonstrably in deep malaise.
 Electoral reform is now even more urgent.
-We’ll go into learning the lessons of Brexit in more detail in a post to follow soon.
+We’ll go into what should be learnt from Brexit in more detail in subsequent posts on this website.